 Then go to the workflow settings and uncheck “Automatically update the workflow status to the current stage name” like below:

-Now after this when the user having read access to the second list added one item in the first list, workflow triggers and completed successfully.
+Now after this when the user has read access to the second list added one item in the first list, workflow triggers, and completed successfully.